jasleon/Vehicle-State-Estimation/README.md

 ## 4. Vehicle Trajectory

-The algorithm generates visualizations by running the following command in the terminal.
+We evaluate the algorithm performance by comparing the estimated vehicle trajectory and the ground truth.
+The source code generates visualizations by running the following command in the terminal.

 ```bash
 python es_ekf.py